Aznatsoc/cube/README.md

 	- go -- moves the player in a specified direction, and changing current room if allowed.

-Actions that will be available soon:

 	- pickup -- pickup an item from the current room and store in your backpack

 	- drop -- drops an item from your backpack into the current room

+Actions that will be available soon:

 	- use -- Use an item...

+	- blow

 	- talk -- Talk spells or something you have learned to create and merge items